teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 Sound familiar?
 Maybe you've had ideas about how to make something better?
 That's Aquarius energy!

-Their challenge is remembering that people might LIKE the old way.
-Innovation is great, but kindness matters more.
+Their challenge is remembering that some people love the familiar old way.
+Innovation and kindness work together - both matter equally.
 Does that balance make sense?

 ---